The Principles of Diffusion Models: PF-ODE Solver Families and Their Numerical Analogues

 \subsection{Discussion on DEIS and DPM-Solver\texttt{++}}

-\paragraph{DEIS vs.\ DPM-Solver\texttt{++}.} Both DEIS and DPM\texttt{++} are exponential integrator samplers that integrate the linear part exactly and approximate the residual integral by a low–degree polynomial.
-In unconditional generation, both can achieve high fidelity with as few as 10–20 ODE steps.
-For conditional generation with CFG, however, DPM\texttt{++} is often preferable due to its stability under large guidance scales.
-We summarize the comparison between DEIS and DPM\texttt{++}, and provide further discussion below.
+\paragraph{DEIS vs.\ DPM-Solver\texttt{++}.} Both DEIS and DPM\texttt{++} are exponential-integrator samplers: they integrate the linear part exactly and approximate the remaining residual integral.
+The main structural difference is that DEIS is a multistep method, whereas DPM-Solver\texttt{++} provides both a single-step solver (2S) and a multistep solver (2M).
+Accordingly, the most direct algebraic comparison is between DEIS and DPM-Solver\texttt{++}(2M), while DPM-Solver\texttt{++}(2S) should be viewed separately as a genuinely single-step construction.
+In unconditional generation, both families can achieve high fidelity with as few as 10--20 ODE steps.
+Under CFG, however, DPM\texttt{++} is often preferred because of its stability at large guidance scales.
+We summarize the comparison in \Cref{tb:deis-dpm++} and elaborate below.

-\subparagraph{DEIS.} It is a multistep method obtained by fitting a polynomial to the nonlinear term across past nodes in the Lagrange basis (interpolation through anchors).
+\begin{itemize}[leftmargin=2em] \item \textbfs{DEIS.} DEIS is a multistep method obtained by fitting a polynomial to the nonlinear residual across past nodes in the Lagrange basis.

-\subparagraph{DPM-Solver\texttt{++}.} It works with data prediction in log–SNR time: its single–step (2S) variant uses a Taylor/exponential–integrator step with one intermediate evaluation, while its multistep (2M) variant reuses history via backward divided differences, which produce the same interpolating polynomial but expressed in the Newton (finite–difference) basis.
+\item \textbfs{DPM-Solver\texttt{++}.} DPM-Solver\texttt{++} is derived in log--SNR time and uses data prediction.
+Its single-step variant (2S) uses a Taylor/exponential-integrator update with one intermediate evaluation.
+Its multistep variant (2M) instead reuses past history via backward divided differences, and is the variant most directly comparable to DEIS. \end{itemize}

-In other words, for the same anchor points and function values, the Lagrange and Newton forms are two different coordinate systems for the same polynomial interpolant: Lagrange expresses it as a sum of function values times cardinal basis polynomials, whereas Newton expresses it as a product expansion with coefficients given by divided differences (finite–difference ratios that are easy to update in multistep schemes).
-The DPM\texttt{++} paper emphasizes second–order (2S/2M); higher–order multistep extensions can, in principle, be constructed using higher–order Newton bases.
+The key connection appears at the multistep level.
+For the same anchor points and residual values, the Lagrange and Newton forms are two different coordinate systems for the same interpolating polynomial: the Lagrange form expresses the polynomial as a sum of function values times cardinal basis polynomials, whereas the Newton form expresses it as a product expansion with coefficients given by divided differences.